 Timothy Heeren, Ph.D., Professor of Biostatistics earned his Ph.D. in Mathematics (Statistics) from Boston University, and has been on the faculty of the School of Public Health since 1981.
 Dr. Heeren has developed and taught both introductory and advanced applied biostatistics methods courses at the School of Public Health.
 Currently, he alternates between teaching the core biostatistics course and the more advanced Statistical Methods in Epidemiology.
-Dr Heeren also teaches a graduate level applied regression and multivariable methods course through the Department of Mathematics and Statistics.
+Dr Heeren also teaches a graduate level applied statistical methods course through the Department of Mathematics and Statistics.
 Dr. Heeren’s research interests are in applied biostatistics, observational studies, behavioral trials, regression models and complex survey design.
-His current applied research includes serving as biostatistician on three longitudinal cohort studies examining: the consequences of in-utero cocaine and other substance exposure on child development through the early adulthood; cognitive functioning of extremely low gestational age infants at age 10, and how factors measured at birth predicted age 10 functioning; and the health consequences of care giving for the elderly.
+His current applied research includes serving as biostatistician on a clinical trial of extended caffeine treatment for premature infants, a trial of a text-message oral health program for children, a prospective study of cognitive development in children born prematurely, and a prospective study of the impact of substance use in HIV positive patients.

 - Professor, Epidemiology, Boston University School of Public Health